 This product is for in vitro diagnostic use only.
 It is to be used only by adequately trained and qualified laboratory personnel.
 Observe approved biohazard precautions and aseptic techniques.
 All laboratory specimens should be considered infectious and handled according to "standard precautions."
-The "Guidelines for Isolation Precautions" is available from the Centers for Disease Control and Prevention at www.cdc.gov/ncidod/dhqp/gl_isolation.html.
+Refer to the document "Guidelines for Isolation Precautions" from the Centers for Disease Control and Prevention.